-- No significant filling of land is required as a result of this development. - Existing site characteristics will be maintained. - Trees required to be removed have been undertaken as per the previous Tree Removal Permit issued by Council - The site has no heritage significance - The proposal will not give rise to any form of pollution. - The proposal will not be affected by traffic noise.
+- No significant filling of land is required as a result of this development. - Existing site characteristics will be maintained. - The site has no heritage significance - The proposal will not give rise to any form of pollution. - The proposal will not be affected by traffic noise.